-Article 38.
-Language used for education and interim examinations a.
-The student with a disability or chronic illness can apply for adaptations to the education, the interim examinations, living lab and practical assignments.
+Article 39.
+Studying with a functional disability or chronic illness a.
+The student with a functional disability or chronic illness can apply for adaptations to the education, the interim examinations, living lab and practical assignments.
 As far as possible, such adaptations will be tailored to the needs of the individual student.
 The adaptations shall not be MMD to the detriment of the learning outcomes and the assessment of the outcomes, of the course or of the programme.
-The procedures and facilities are outlined in the regulations 'Studying with a Disability' and can be found in the WU Student Charter.
+The procedures and facilities are outlined in the regulations 'Studying with a functional disability' and can be found in the WU Student Charter.